syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to convert Excel to JSON with schema in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Convert%20Excel%20to%20JSON/Workbook%20to%20JSON%20with%20Schema).

 ## Workbook to JSON without schema

 The following code illustrates how to convert an Excel workbook to the JSON file or JSON file stream without schema.